Buidlboy20/Jarvis/README.md

 I hope that if an error occurs, it won't affect anything important. :|

-I have built this on a Linux machine, and it will not work out of the box.
+I have built this on a Linux machine, and it may not work out of the box.
 It may work on Windows Subsytem for Linux though.
 Microphone and Speaker required.